alanboy/stuff/blog/_posts/2020-01-05-new-products.markdown

 * To set the teams goals and objectives.
 * To tell the team how it will play the game.

 Most firms do have a PIC, even if they don't call it by that name.
 The more detailed and specific the PIC, the higher are the firm's innovation rates.
-The more specific the corporate mission and senior managment direciton is spelled out in the PIC, the better is the performance of the firms new products.
+The more specific the corporate mission and senior management direction is spelled out in the PIC, the better is the performance of the firm's new products.

 Purposes:
 * Focus and integrate team effort